 The skies stayed half-clear, though, and the predicted arrival of rain changed from 10 am to noon.
 We decided we could chance our hike.
 Beautiful woods, hills and creek beds, and plenty of sunshine, accompanied by my fervent prayers of thanks.

 When the rain finally showed up in late afternoon, I was already flopped on the air bed, exhausted.
 My book lasted only a few minutes before I fell asleep.
 And when nap time was over, all that remained was a wet table to wipe off!

 We also met a few interesting neighbors in the more crowded part of the campground:

-Do I care that I never had time to catch up on some writing?
+Do I care that I never had time to catch up on some writing or to check social media?
 Only a little.
 We had a lovely time, despite the weather forecast and the forgotten items.
 Make the camping essentials checklists with www.campingconsole.com and enjoy the best camping ever.

 What about you?
 Have you left camping necessities at home?
 Have you been camping on a weather-crazy weekend?
 I’d love to hear your story in the comments below!